 Ursula Parks, Director, Legislative Budget Board

-The bill would take effect on September 1, 2013 and apply to offenses committed on or after that date.
+The bill would take effect on September 1, 2013.

-307 Secretary of State, 696 Department of Criminal Justice
+307 Secretary of State, 405 Department of Public Safety